EXCLUSIVE - EU to fine Deutsche, JPMorgan and others in rate probe - source

 COSTLY MISDEEDS

-Stephen Critchley, a senior associate at UK law firm Collyer Bristow, said that if banks admit liability as part of a settlement it could open them up to being sued.
-"They stand to lose more than just the fines," he said.
+HSBC generated revenue of $63.5 billion last year, while RBS's total was 25.8 billion pounds, Societe Generale's was 23.1 billion euros, Deutsche Bank's 33.5 billion and Credit Agricole's 16.3 billion euros.
+JP Morgan's revenue was $97 billion.

-An English court is already considering whether attempted manipulation of Libor can invalidate loans and other contracts or show that banks mis-sold products that were based on the rate.
+RBS, Deutsche Bank, Societe Generale, JP Morgan and HSBC declined to comment.
+Credit Agricole was not immediately available to comment.

 Authorities in the United States, Britain and elsewhere have so far fined five financial firms, including RBS and Barclays, $3.7 billion for manipulating Libor and its Euribor cousin.
-Seven individuals face criminal charges.
+Seven individuals have been criminally charged.

 This earnings season, several banks set aside more money to cover the seemingly relentless rise in the cost of fines, lawsuits and compensation.

-Deutsche Bank booked 1.2 billion euros in legal costs in the third quarter of 2013 alone, wiping out profit for that period and taking its total legal provisions to 4.1 billion euros.
+Deutsche Bank booked 1.2 billion euros in legal costs in the third quarter of 2013 alone, wiping out profit for that period and taking its total legal provisions to 4.1 billion.

-EU Competition Commissioner Joaquin Almunia said in April that he expected to issue decisions on the interest rates cases by the end of the year to help the market to regain confidence in the benchmarks.
+EU Competition Commissioner Joaquin Almunia said in April he expected to issue decisions on the interest rates cases by the end of the year in order to help the market regain confidence in the benchmarks.

 In addition to Euribor and Libor, the Commission is also investigating suspected rigging of interest rates linked to the yen (Tibor) and the Swiss franc.